gitrey/gitlab-mr-reviews/README.md

 ## Environment Variables

-To use the Gemini CLI in your GitLab CI/CD pipelines, you need to configure the following environment variable:
+To use the Gemini CLI in your GitLab CI/CD pipelines, you need to configure the following environment variables:

+## Use Vertex AI (for Enterprise users)

--   **`GEMINI_API_KEY`**: Your Gemini API key.
-This needs to be configured in your GitLab repository's CI/CD settings under "Variables". **For Enterprise users, you should configure `GOOGLE_API_KEY` instead.
+*   `GOOGLE_API_KEY`: Your Google Cloud API key.
+This needs to be configured in your GitLab repository's CI/CD settings under "Variables". **For Enterprise users, configure GOOGLE_API_KEY.
 [Details here](https://github.com/google-gemini/gemini-cli/tree/main?tab=readme-ov-file#option-3-vertex-ai).**
+*   `GOOGLE_GENAI_USE_VERTEXAI`: Set to `true` to use Vertex AI for code reviews.
+This needs to be configured in your GitLab repository's CI/CD settings under "Variables".
+[Details here.](https://github.com/google-gemini/gemini-cli/blob/main/docs/get-started/authentication.md#non-interactive-mode--headless-environments)

+## Use Gemini API Key

+*   `GEMINI_API_KEY`: Your Gemini API key.
+This needs to be configured in your GitLab repository's CI/CD settings under "Variables". **For Enterprise users, configure GOOGLE_API_KEY instead.**

+## GitLab MCP Server on Cloud Run

+*  `GITLAB_TOKEN`: A GitLab Personal Access Token (PAT) with `api` scope.
+This token is used by the MCP server to interact with the GitLab API.
+It should be configured in your GitLab repository's CI/CD settings under "Variables".
+[How to create a PAT](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).

+* `GITLAB_MCP_CLOUD_RUN_URL`: The URL of your deployed MCP server on Cloud Run.
+This should be configured in your GitLab repository's CI/CD settings under "Variables".

+* `GOOGLE_CLOUD_CREDENTIALS`: The JSON key for a Google Cloud service account with permissions to invoke the Cloud Run service.
+This should be configured in your GitLab repository's CI/CD settings under "Variables".
+[How to create a service account and download its key](https://cloud.google.com/iam/docs/creating-managing-service-accounts).

 ## Sample Review